 What Is MFGM?

 MFGM, or milk fat globule membrane, is a complex combination of lipids and proteins 3.
-Simply put, it is milk fat’s natural and nutrient-rich coating that’s often lost in the creation of milk powder.
+In other words, the definition of “what is MFGM” can be summed up as milk fat’s natural and nutrient-rich coating that’s often lost in the creation of milk powder.

-MFGM is a source of multiple bioactive compounds which have important roles in your child’s health.
-Foremost among these roles are benefits for brain development and immunity2.
+A source of multiple bioactive compounds which have important roles in your child’s health is another definition of “what is MFGM”.
+Foremost among these roles are benefits for brain development and immunity 2.
 And these have a significant effect not just on a child’s intelligence but also their emotional intelligence.

 Where Is MFGM Found?